fltman/beatbrawl/replit.md

 - 401/403 error handling with retry logic in playback functions

 **Known Limitations**:
-- Most Spotify tracks lack 30-second preview URLs via Client Credentials API
+- Spotify Premium subscription is **required** for all music playback (no preview URL fallback)
-- Spotify Web Playback SDK requires active Spotify Premium subscription
+- OAuth flow requires browser-based user interaction for initial authentication
 - Year matching tolerance is ±2 years to handle slight date variations in Spotify metadata
-- OAuth flow requires browser-based user interaction for initial authentication
+- Game cannot be played without Spotify Premium connection on master device